zhangyuan/dq/README.md

           "tests": [
             {
               "spec": {
-                "name": "must be in accepted values",
-                "sql": "SELECT * FROM posts WHERE status NOT IN ('Draft', 'Private', 'Published')\n" },
+                "name": "status must be in accepted values", "sql": "SELECT * FROM posts WHERE status NOT IN ('Draft', 'Private', 'Published')\n" },
-              "title": "must be in accepted values ", "sql": "SELECT COUNT(*) FROM (SELECT * FROM posts WHERE status NOT IN ('Draft', 'Private', 'Published')\n) a", "is_ok": true,
+              "title": "status must be in accepted values ", "sql": "SELECT COUNT(*) FROM (SELECT * FROM posts WHERE status NOT IN ('Draft', 'Private', 'Published')\n) a", "is_ok": true,
               "info": {